Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Numerical investigation of DOCT properties

 \subsubsection{Dynamic sample modeling}

 We modeled a sample based on dispersed scatterer model (DSM) \cite{Tomita2023BOE}, which represents a sample as a spatially slowly varying refractive index distribution with infinitely small scatterers randomly dispersed throughout the sample.
 In our simulations, the slowly varying refractive indices were simplified to be constant, and the refractive indices of all the scatterers were assumed to be identical.
-Hence, the all scatterers had the same intensity reflectivity. \revstart{10-Done} It should be noted that the sample represented by this model does not have macroscopic inhomogeneity (i.e., large structure).
+Hence, the all scatterers had the same intensity reflectivity.
+It should be noted that the sample represented by this model does not have macroscopic inhomogeneity (i.e., large structure).
 However, each DOCT value is computed from a small region, as small as the size of the point spread function (PSF) of OCT.
-And hence, this lack of large structure is not a significant limitation of the simulation. \revend
+And hence, this lack of large structure is not a significant limitation of the simulation.

-\revstart{10-Done} The intratissue scatterers were assumed to follow not Brownian motion (i.e., diffusion) but random ballistic motion in which all scatterers move rectilinearly with the same constant speed $v$, but with a motion direction that is randomly chosen.
-This selection of random ballistic motion was based on an extensive literature survey about the intratissue and intracellular activities\cite{Feng2024SPIE}.
-Further points about the motion model will be discussed in Section \ref{sec:discuss_complicateModel}. \revend Assuming the initial position of the $j$-th scatterer is ($x_{j0}, y_{j0}$, $z_{j0}$), the three-dimensional (3D) position of the scatterer after a particular travel time $t$ is given by
+The intratissue scatterers were assumed to follow not Brownian motion (i.e., diffusion) but random ballistic motion in which all scatterers move rectilinearly with the same constant speed $v$, but with a motion direction that is randomly chosen.
+This selection of random ballistic motion was based on an extensive literature survey about the intratissue and intracellular activities and simulation results using the motion models \cite{Feng2025BOE}.
+Further points about the motion model will be discussed in Section \ref{sec:discuss_complicateModel}.
+Assuming the initial position of the $j$-th scatterer is ($x_{j0}, y_{j0}$, $z_{j0}$), the three-dimensional (3D) position of the scatterer after a particular travel time $t$ is given by

 where $\varphi_j$ and $\theta_j$ are the azimuth and inclination angles, respectively, of the $j$-th scatterer's motion.
 The position of the $j$-th scatterer at the $i$-th time point is expressed in incremental form as